Advertisement

 Amyotrophic lateral sclerosis (ALS) is a rare neurological disease that attacks nerve cells in the brain and spinal cord.

-These nerve cells (called motor neurons) send signals that control voluntary muscle movement.
+These nerve cells (called motor neurons) send signals that control voluntary muscle movement, like walking and talking.
 When these neurons are damaged, the signals are disrupted, and the ability to control muscle movement is lost.

-There is no cure for ALS, but there are medications that a healthcare provider may prescribe to a person who has ALS.
+There is no cure for ALS, but there are medications that a healthcare provider may prescribe for it.
 These may include medications to help people with ALS maintain daily functioning and live longer.
 They may also include medications to help address specific symptoms caused by ALS.

 Medications that treat ALS

 Some ALS medications work by reducing the level of glutamate in the body.
-Glutamate is an amino acid that helps nerve cells send signals.
+Glutamate is an amino acid (a protein) that helps nerve cells send signals.
 High levels of glutamate can damage motor neurons.
-Reducing the levels of glutamate has been shown to slow the progression of ALS.
+Reducing the levels of glutamate may slow the progression of ALS.

 Medications that address symptoms